Why I Chose At-Home Ketamine Over Clinic Visits

 Making Your Own Choice

-Both approaches can be effective.
-The right choice depends on what aligns with your needs, preferences, and healing style.
+Neither setting wins on its own.
+The right one is the setting that fits your life, your budget, and the way you tend to heal.
 (For a deeper take on the privacy and discretion side of choosing a telehealth practice, see why I chose Discreet Ketamine.
 For the data-side comparison, see at-home ketamine vs IV infusion clinic: cost, safety, results.)

 Frequently Asked Questions